wolfgangasdf/iqp-book/3d-schroedinger.md

 $$
 -\frac{\hbar}{2 m}\left(\frac{1}{r^2} \frac{\partial}{\partial^2}\left(r^2 \frac{\partial}{\partial r}\right)+\frac{1}{r^2 \sin \theta} \frac{\partial}{\partial \theta}\left(\sin \theta \frac{\partial}{\partial \theta}\right)+\frac{1}{r^2 \sin ^2 \theta}\left(\frac{\partial^2}{\partial \phi^2}\right)\right) \psi+V \psi=0
 $$(3d-s-6)

+We see terms with derivatives of the radial, polar, and azimuthal coordinates, and relatively simple prefactors involving different coordinates.
 Now, we show how you can solve this equation.

 ## Separation of variables

 `[slide]`

 What we saw before that the method of separation of variables can be used to split a wavefunction up in a time-dependant and a spatial part.
-We use a similar approach for the 3D Schrödinger equation, we start looking for solutions that separate in a radial part $R$ and angular part $Y$:
+We use a similar approach for the 3D Schrödinger equation, we start looking for solutions that factorize in a radial part $R$ and angular part $Y$ in the following way:

 $$
 \psi\left(r,\theta,\phi\right)=R\left(r\right)Y\left(\theta,\phi\right)
 $$(3d-s-7)

-We now insert this back into the Schrödinger equation, and make use of the fact that partial derivatives only act on the individual parts
+We now insert this back into the Schrödinger equation, and make use of the fact that partial derivatives only act on the corresponding parts

 $$
 -\frac{\hbar^2}{2 m}\left[\frac{Y}{r^2} \frac{d}{d r}\left(r^2 \frac{d R}{d r}\right)+\frac{R}{r^2 \sin \theta} \frac{\partial}{\partial \theta}\left(\sin \theta \frac{\partial Y}{\partial \theta}\right)+\frac{R}{r^2 \sin ^2 \theta} \frac{\partial^2 Y}{\partial \phi^2}\right]+V R Y=E R Y
 $$(3d-s-8)

-We now divide by $YR$ and multiply with $-2 m r^2 / \hbar^2$  and obtain
+We now divide by $YR$, multiply with $-2 m r^2 / \hbar^2$ and regroup the terms so we obtain the equation

 $$
 \left\{\frac{1}{R} \frac{d}{d r}\left(r^2 \frac{d R}{d r}\right)-\frac{2 m r^2}{\hbar^2}[V(r)-E]\right\}+\frac{1}{Y}\left\{\frac{1}{\sin \theta} \frac{\partial}{\partial \theta}\left(\sin \theta \frac{\partial Y}{\partial \theta}\right)+\frac{1}{\sin ^2 \theta} \frac{\partial^2 Y}{\partial \phi^2}\right\}=0
 $$(3d-s-9)

 We see that the first term in curly brackets only depends on the radial coordinate $r$, while the second term only on the angular coordinates $\theta$ and $\phi$.
-Therefore, both parts must be individually constant and add up to zero, so the negative of each other.
-We choose as the constant for the left part $\ell(\ell+1)$, therefore $-\ell(\ell+1)$ for the right part.
-This is not restricting generality for now as $\ell$ can be any complex number.
+Therefore, both parts must be individually constant and add up to zero, so they need to be the negative of each other.
+Without restricting generality, we choose as the constant for the left part $\ell(\ell+1)$, and $-\ell(\ell+1)$ for the right part.
+This does not restrict generality as $\ell$ can be any complex number.

-## The azimuthal part
+## The angular part

 `[slide]`